10 THINGS TO DO in PORTO PORTUGAL22 October, 2019by Chelsea Baker & Mac Candee

 Not a fan of reading, but want to know more about Porto?

-We’ve also put together a YouTube video that encompasses all of our below recommendations in an easy-to-view visual format: https://www.youtube.com/watch?v=cs2UNIrBGkM
+We’ve also put together a YouTube video that covers all of our below recommendations in an easy-to-view visual format: https://www.youtube.com/watch?v=cs2UNIrBGkM

 Now, before we jump in, it’s important to note that this list is in no particular order of best to worst or vice versa!
-Each recommendation has its own qualities that make it worth visiting – and hopefully there’s something in here for everyone!
-Keep reading to see and learn about when the best time to visit Porto, Portugal is as well as our recommended things to do in Porto, Portugal and things to see in Porto, Portugal.
+Each recommendation has its own qualities that make it worth visiting – and, hopefully, there’s something in here for everyone!
+Drop your bags in a Porto luggage storage facility and keep reading to find out when the best time to visit Porto is, as well as our recommended things to see and do in the city.

 #1 Igreja do Carmo (The Church of our Lady of Carmo)